When is TEDxPiscataquaRiver?

 TEDxPortsmouth 2018 will take place at The Music Hall, 28 Chestnut Street, Portsmouth, NH 03801.

-This will be a full day event, with our program running roughly 9am – 6pm, preceded by a networking/registration hour starting at 8am.
+TEDxPortsmouth will be a full day event, with our program running roughly 9am – 6pm, preceded by a networking/registration hour starting at 8am.
+View or download the schedule

 How can I attend?